CVMLmu/DGMMC/README.md

 ### Dataset
 The datasets considered are images (MNIST, CIFAR10, CIFAR100 and ImageNet) and audio sound (ESC-50).
 In order to use thos datasets in our experiments, there is a need to extract the features from the images using either CLIP or ImageBind.
 The codes that was used to do it is available in the folder "Code_to_extract_features_and_prepare_datasets" but it is required to download the source files from CLIP (https://github.com/openai/CLIP) and ImageBind (https://github.com/facebookresearch/ImageBind) to use it.

+To use the available code, ensure that the feature are stored according to this template : Features --> Embedding space -- > Train --> feature files.

+For example, to run the tutorial, the MNIST faetures should be stored this way :

+Features
+|
+|__IMAGEBIND
+        |
+        |__Train
+              |
+              |__1.pt ...
+        |
+        |__ Test
+              |
+              |__2.pt ...

 ### Tutorial
 A Jupyter Notebook is avaiable to illustrate the creation of the dataset, the training of our classifier and the visualization of the the trained parameters of the network.

 ## Other code
 A lot of files are avialble to run the experiments on the several dataset.
-In thos file, you just need to replace the PATH to the folder containing the feature extracted by CLIP and ImageBind and to the dataset.
-Custom dataset has been implemented and are available in the "src" folder to load from the disk the feature on the go.
+In thos file, you just need to replace the PATH to the folder containing the feature extracted by CLIP and/or ImageBind and also specify where the dataset is stored on the disk.
+Custom datasets have been implemented and are available in the "src" folder to load from the disk the feature on the go.

 ## Requirements
 This code wa developped in python 3.10.
 The specific version of the main packages used in this repository are detailled in the ```requirements.txt``` file.